careerbuilder/DataScienceAPIDocumentation/LikelihoodToRespond.md

 * `likelihood_to_respond`: A score between 0.0 (lowest likelihood) and 1.0 (highest likelihood) indicating how likely the job seeker is to respond positively to contacts regarding new job opportunities.
 This is an overall score that does not consider specific job titles or classifications.
 * `likelihood_to_respond_by_carotene`: A map from carotene IDs to LTR scores.
 Contains between one and three elements describing the carotene ID(s) for which the job seeker is most likely to respond.
 * `activity_level`: A normalized score between 1 (least active) and 5 (most active) describing the job seeker's recent activity level on CareerBuilder sites.
-* `employed_signal_date`: A date string (in YYYY-MM-DD format) representing the date at which a signal was received indicating that the job seeker was employed.
+* `began_working_signal_date`: A date string (in `YYYY-MM-DD` format) representing the date at which a signal was received indicating that the job seeker was employed.
 Note that this only indicates when the job seeker confirmed that they were employed, and does not necessarily correspond to the seeker's hiring date.
 This field may be null.
-* `page`: An integer indicating which page of results was returned.
-Will be identical to the `page` request parameter if provided; otherwise, this field will contain 0.
-* `total`: An integer indicating the total size of the result set.
-* `page_size`: An integer indicating the maximum number of results that will be returned in a single page.
-Currently this number is 1000.
 * `upload_date`: The date at which the current data set was uploaded.
 This essentially functions as a version number for data returned by the service.
 The date will be returned in `YYYY-MM-DD` format.
+* `page_size`: An integer indicating the maximum number of results that will be returned in a single page.
+Currently this number is 1000.
+* `total`: An integer indicating the total size of the result set.
+* `page`: An integer indicating which page of results was returned.
+Will be identical to the `page` request parameter if provided; otherwise, this field will contain 0.